LionGab/Lion/README.md

 ## 🙏 Acknowledgments

 - Inspired by [make-it-heavy](https://github.com/Doriandarko/make-it-heavy) by Pietro Schirano
-- Built on [Claude Code](https://docs.anthropic.com/claude-code) by Anthropic
+- Built on Claude Code by Anthropic
-- Uses concepts from [CCCEO](https://github.com/gtrusler/CCCEO) methodology
+- Smart folder naming and interactive features for better UX